anastasia06k-oss/r-projects/README.md

 # r-projects
-University projects on data analysis in R.
+University projects on data analysis in R (and in Python).